hsinnan75/MapCaller/README.md

   ```
 to download the package of MapCaller.

+# Dependencies

+To compile MapCaller, it requires libboost-all-dev, libbz2-dev, and liblzma-dev pre-installed in your system.

 # Compiling
 To compile MapCaller and the index tool, please just type 'make' to compile MapCaller and bwt_index.
 If the compilation or the program fails, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes
+version 0.9.9: Second version released.

 version 0.9.0: First version released.

 # Get updates